Moving to Dubai from the UK? Here’s everything you need to know

 UAE Residence Visa

 The Dubai residence visa is for those who wish to live long-term in the UAE.
-It includes different types of visas as per the UAE government’s portal for visas.
+It includes different types of visas as per the UAE government’s portal.
 The general requirements for a UAE Residence visa for those who wish to move from the UK to Dubai include:

 - A valid passport with at least six months remaining validity.